RobustVLA: On Robustness of Vision-Language-Action Model against Multi-Modal Perturbations: RobustVLA Experiments

 \textbf{RobustVLA is also robust on OpenVLA backbone.} Beyond $\pi_0$, RobustVLA is also consistently effective on the autoregressive-based OpenVLA.
 As shown in Fig.~\ref{fig:discuss_a}, RobustVLA improves average robustness by 13.2\% over OpenVLA, surpasses the baseline BYOVLA by 10.4\%, demonstrating the effectiveness of RobustVLA across diffusion-based and autoregressive VLAs.
 The detailed numerical results are presented in Appendix \ref{app:openvla_exp}.

 \textbf{RobustVLA is computationally efficient.} As shown in Fig.~\ref{fig:discuss_b}, RobustVLA achieves a per-episode inference time of $\sim11$s, comparable to $\pi_0$ since they share the same architecture and parameter size.
 In contrast, RobustVLA is 50.6$\times$ more efficient than BYOVLA, a visual-robust VLA method.
-This large gap arises because BYOVLA relies on the backpropagation step of Grad-CAM \citep{selvaraju2017grad} to identify sensitive visual regions of current VLAs and makes repeated calls to external LLMs to modify these regions, resulting in significant computational overhead.
+This large gap arises because BYOVLA relies on a visual sensitivity probe, which requires multiple forward passes to identify sensitive visual regions of current VLAs and makes repeated calls to external LLMs to modify these regions, resulting in significant computational overhead.

 \textbf{RobustVLA is robust against mixed perturbations applied on input and output.} To test this, we randomly sampled one uncertainty in VLA input and one uncertainty in VLA output, from categories defined in Fig.~\ref{fig:evaluation_overall}.
 We test the results on $\pi_0$ backbone, with random seed fixed to ensure all baselines were tested under the same set of uncertainties.
 As shown in Fig.~\ref{fig:evaluation}, RobustVLA achieved a 14.5\% higher robustness than $\pi_0$ and gains 10.4\% robustness than baseline BYOVLA.
 These improvements are statistically significant ($p < 0.001$, paired-sample t-test).